(I may earn a small commission from the products mentioned in this post.)

 I wondered if I had made the right decision.
 The majority of my day was dedicated to physical therapy.

 These days, time seems to be flying by and I think much less about my knee.
 Exercise and activity remain a big part of my day but it’s far more enjoyable.

 During the early days of my recovery, when I was sitting on my recliner reading and doing crossword puzzles, the only scheduled part of my day was the 3 sessions of physical therapy.
-I began with 3 weeks of home physical therapy then transition to offsite therapy 3 times a week.
+I began with 3 weeks of home physical therapy then transitioned to off site therapy 3 times a week.

 I’m definitely back to my pre-surgery routine with exercise, scheduled activities, traveling and day-to-day chores.
 Many of my friends and acquaintances that have had TKR discontinued their rehab after their formal physical therapy was complete

 I have continued my exercises and the routine is not a burden.
 In this

 My goal is to eventually

 - Eight months ago I was not able to do some of the exercises (leg lifts, leg presses, etc.) and other activities because the pain and grinding in my knee was unbearable

 .
 Everydayactivities like walking and going up and down stairs caused me severe pain.
 Myrange of motion exercises werelimited to riding a stationary bike or a traditional bike.

 Getting In An Exercise Routine And Sticking With It